getodk/aggregate/cloud-config/google-cloud/README.md

 1. Open a web browser, and periodically check the domain until you see the ODK Aggregate website.
 	* **You won't be able to continue the install until you see the website load**.

-#### Enable HTTPS
+## Enable HTTPS

-1. SSH into your EC2 machine using `ssh -i /path/to/the/key.pem ubuntu@your.domain`
-	* Make sure that your PEM key pair file has the correct file permissions following [these instructions](https://docs.aws.amazon.com/es_es/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#troubleshoot-unprotected-key)
+1. SSH into your VM clicking the `SSH` button on the [GCE - VM instances dashboard](https://console.cloud.google.com/compute/instances).
 1. Run the command: `sudo certbot run --nginx --non-interactive --agree-tos -m {YOUR_EMAIL} --redirect -d {YOUR_DOMAIN}`
 	* Lets Encrypt uses the email you provide to send notifications about expiration of certificates.

-#### Log into Aggregate
+## Log into Aggregate

 1. Go to https::{YOUR_DOMAIN} and check that Aggregate is running.
 	* **Login and change the administrator account's password!**

+## Reserve the external IP address

+GCE VMs use ephemeral IP addresses which can change under certain circumstances.
+To ensure your Aggregate instance will always be reachable using the same IP address, you can promote the ephemeral IP address to a static IP address using [these instructions](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address#promote_ephemeral_ip)